 Petron Corporation was incorporated under the laws of the Philippines in 1966.
 The Company's head office and principal place of business is located at the SMC Head Office Complex, 40 San Miguel Avenue, Mandaluyong City, Philippines.
 The Company's telephone number at this location is (632) 886-3888.
 The Company's primary website is www.petron.com.
 Information contained on the Company's website does not constitute a part of this Prospectus.
-The Company's common and preferred shares are listed and traded on PSE under the symbols "PCOR" and "PPREF", respectively.
+The Company's common and Outstanding Preferred Shares are listed and traded on PSE under the symbols "PCOR" and "PPREF", respectively.
+Upon listing, the Series 2A Preferred Shares and Series 2B Preferred Shares shall be traded under the symbols "PRF2A" and "PRF2B", respectively.